 ME 385.
-STUDY ABROAD ELECTIVE ME
+STUDY ABROAD ELECTIVE

 ME 390.
-INDEPENDENT STUDY ME
+INDEPENDENT STUDY

 ME 392.
-MECHANICAL DESIGN CLASS HOURS: 3, CREDIT: 3 Prerequisite: ME 332
+MECHANICAL DESIGN CLASS HOURS: 3, CREDIT: 3 Prerequisite: ME 332 theories, and some tribiological considerations.

-Two parts are covered in this course.
-Part one represents the general overview of fundamentals on applied loads, material properties, stress and stains, stress concentrations, static as well as dynamic failure theories, and some tribiological considerations.
 Part two will relate these fundamentals to various machine elements, such as columns, thin and thick-walled cylinders, shafting and associated parts, bearings, gears fasteners and power screws, springs, brakes and clutches, and flexible machine elements.
 A design project from the text will be assigned to each group.
 ME